Written by Ada’s Medical Knowledge Team

 For safety reasons, the rubber band should be removed within 30 minutes.

 Penile prosthesis is a surgical procedure in which a rod is implanted inside the penis in order to simulate an erection.
-Advanced procedures involve the insertion of an inflatable rod.
-This is an uncommon treatment method for ED, used only in severe cases, but is generally effective.
+Advanced procedures involve the insertion of an inflatable rod. **This treatment method for ED can be considered when other conservative approaches are ineffective.

 Though it may not always be possible to prevent erectile dysfunction, certain steps can be taken to reduce the risk of the condition.
 These include: